Where To Watch Sports Outside In LA

 Effective Wednesday 11/25 at 10pm, LA County has ordered restaurants and bars to cease outdoor dining - find more information here.

 Usually, finding a place to watch sports is as simple as walking outside, listening for shouting, and then heading in that direction.
-But times have changed, and restaurants are only open for outdoor dining - which complicates things, because, you know, TVs aren’t designed to be weatherproof.
-So we put together this list to 22 places across LA where you can sit outside, drink a beer (or seven), and watch the NFL kickoff, the NBA and NHL Playoffs, soccer from around the globe, and, uh, baseball, assuming you consider this 60-game abomination to be an actual “season.”
+But times have changed, and restaurants are only open for outdoor dining - which complicates things, because, y’know, TVs aren’t designed to be weatherproof.
+So we put together this list of 25 places across LA where you can sit outside, drink a beer (or seven), and watch college football, the NFL, soccer from around the globe, or just continue celebrating the Dodgers’ and Lakers’ world championships.
+We won’t judge; 2020′s been a year.

 101 North Eatery & Bar

 40 Love is an upscale sports bar - and yes, we know that sounds like an oxymoron - on La Cienega in Weho with plenty of outdoor space, bar food, beer, wine, and cocktails.
-They’ve got weekly deals, like Tequila Tuesday, which involves $1 wings and shot specials, along with weekend brunch, and half-off wagyu dogs (and $5 ice cream in mini batting helmets!) during Dodgers games.
+They’ve got weekly deals, like Tequila Tuesday, which involves $1 wings and shot specials, along with weekend brunch, and half-off wagyu dogs.

 While a lot of places have built patios in parking lots or on sidewalks, Barney’s Beanery in Weho went a step further.
 They built an entire new deck, complete with tons of new seating and a bunch of outdoor TVs.
 Their craft beer selection is excellent, and their nachos are appropriately cheesy and basically perfect.